 Hearing loops have almost infinite applications.
 They can be used in theaters, auditoriums, places of worship, classrooms, ticket counters, at grocery counters, drive-thru windows, banks, doctor’s offices, pharmacies, and even at home with the TV.
 Most are found in public venues where large groups congregate to hear presentations, or entertainment.

 While we find that places or worship, universities, and government buildings are adopting the technology at rapid rates, it seems that movie theaters, music festivals, and concert venues are slower to install hearing loops because these venues are generally viewed as spaces for entertainment, not for accessing information.
 Furthermore, organizations tend to not recognize their lack of accessibility, since hearing loss is not a visible limitation and many affected individuals do not speak up about their needs for accommodations due to the stigma that’s still associated with this disability.

-The first hearing aid ever equipped with a telecoil was developed in 1936 to help with hearing on the telephone.
-The first patent for an induction hearing loop was filed in 1937, but the benefits with the technology at the time were limited.
+The first hearing aid ever equipped with a telecoil was developed in 1936 to help users hear on the telephone.
+The first patent for an induction hearing loop was filed in 1937, but the benefits of the technology at the time were limited.
 In the 1960s and 1970s, experimentation with these systems was very prevalent in Scandinavia.
-Univox, one of the leading hearing loop manufacturers, was founded in 1965 and developed the first true hearing loop amplifier in 1969.
+Univox, one of the leading hearing loop amplifier manufacturers, was founded in 1965 and developed the first true hearing loop amplifier in 1969.
 During this time, hearing loops were installed in places of worship and schools.